 First and foremost, they need to clearly identify both the bill-to-party and the ship-to-party on their invoices.
 This includes providing accurate names, addresses, contact information, and GST Registration Numbers.
 If an e-invoice is required to be issued by any of the suppliers in bill-to or ship-to cases, an e-invoice will be issued.

-In the case of Bill To/ Ship To, the place of supply is a key determinant as the tax invoice are issued by two different parties.
+In the case of Bill To/ Ship To, the place of supply is a key determinant, as the tax invoices are issued by two different parties.
 In the ordinary course of business transactions, the place of supply is the place where the goods or services or both are consumed.
-But it is different in the case of Bill To/ Ship To transactions.
+But it is different in the case of bill-to-ship transactions.
 The taxpayers must be cautious while generating the tax invoices and determining the place of supply to be shown on the tax invoice.

 Let’s understand Bill To/Ship To the place of supply with a simple example: